m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking.md

 Rather, the computation could be logically centralized and controlled from a centralized control program.

-A simple way to sum up software-defined network is simply to “remove routing from routers” and perform the routing computation at a logically centralized controller.
+A simple way to sum up software-defined network is simply to "remove routing from routers" and perform the routing computation at a logically centralized controller.

 ## Software Defined Networking
 ### What is an SDN?